disABILITY

 A project to collect and distribute dresses to girls and women with different abilities

-Girls and women of ALL abilities deserve the opportunity to become the belle of the ball!
+the opportunity to become the belle of the ball!

-We are collecting gently used dresses of all sizes (girls, juniors, misses, women's) and all occasions (sundresses, cocktail, prom, bridesmaid, etc) to then distribute to girls and women with different abilities, at no cost to them.
+all occasions (sundresses, cocktail, prom, bridesmaid, etc) to then distribute to girls and women with different abilities, at no cost to

-The goal is to help remind each of these ladies how beautiful they are!!
+The goal is to help remind each of these ladies how beautiful they

-Watch the Fox News video clip here
+Watch the Fox News video clip here.

 Share your Whimsical Wednesday comments here.
 Let us see what whimsy is happening all round us.